 Position: Chair of the Board of Directors and Director of Campaign Operations

-Laura works in Odlum Brown Limited’s Research Department where she assists seven Equity Analysts.
+Laura works in Odlum Brown Limited’s Research Department where she assists with the communications from their team of Equity Analysts.
 She is also a member of the Operations Team, which executes and implements projects and initiatives as directed by the firm’s Senior Leadership Team.
-Prior to her role at Odlum Brown Limited, Laura formed part of the Fundraising and Investor Relations team at a Vancouver-based private equity real estate firm where she helped raise a $120 million fund.

 Position: Director and Chair of the Fundraising Committee